-My mum used to make this salad a few times a year, and I enjoyed it.
+My mum made this salad a few times a year, and I enjoyed it.
 This winter, I started making it quite regularly.
 The original salad didn’t have the capers, but I added them in as they compliment the flavours really well.
 If you want some added crunch, you can also sprinkle some walnuts on top.

 The potato is excellent as it’s filling, but the radicchio adds a beautiful flavour and colour to the mix.
 To finish it off, the capers with the simple dressing give it that boost of flavour.